Cited Text Spans for Citation Text Generation: Background and Related Work

 There are two main CTS datasets: \citet{jaidka2018insights, jaidka2019cl} proposed the CL-Scisumm shared task and manually annotated CTS, citation facets, and summaries for 364 citation texts that cite a set of 20 papers; \citet{aburaed-etal-2020-multi} manually annotated sentence-level CTS for 20 related work sections.
-Unfortunately, both suffer from low inter-annotator agreement, and automatic CTS retrieval systems trained and evaluated on these datasets perform poorly\cite{jaidka2018insights, jaidka2019cl,aburaed-etal-2020-multi,chandrasekaran2020overview}.
+Unfortunately, both suffer from low inter-annotator agreement, and automatic CTS retrieval systems trained and evaluated on these datasets perform poorly \cite{jaidka2018insights, jaidka2019cl,aburaed-etal-2020-multi,chandrasekaran2020overview}.

 Only a few studies have used CTS for scientific document summarization.
-ScisummNet \cite{yasunaga2019scisummnet} leveraged a ROUGE-based CTS retrieval approach \cite{cao2015ranking} to collect community-based evidence for summarizing a paper. \citet{wang2019toc} trained a feature-based ensemble model for CTS retrieval using ScisummNet and used the retrieved CTS for extractive related work generation.
-However, both of these works used the target citation text as input for CTS retrieval, which cannot be used in the citation generation setting that we tackle in this paper.
+ScisummNet \cite{yasunaga2019scisummnet} leveraged a ROUGE-based CTS retrieval approach \cite{cao2015ranking} to collect community-based evidence for summarizing a paper. \citet{wang2019toc} trained a feature-based ensemble model for CTS retrieval using ScisummNet and used the retrieved CTS for extractive related work generation. \citet{syed-etal-2023-citance} used BM25 and SciBERT \cite{beltagy-etal-2019-scibert} to retrieve CTS to provide more contexts for scientific paper summarization.
+However, all of these works used the target citation text as the query for CTS retrieval, which cannot be used in the citation generation setting that we tackle in this paper.